 Closing down your practice can be very stressful and there is a lot to think about.
 RICS professionals are reminded of the support available to them through the profession’s benevolent fund, LionHeart.

-LionHeart’s support services continue as normal with telephone/ online support and advice, access to legal helpline in some European countries, and emotional support services.
+LionHeart’s support services continue as normal with telephone/ online support and advice, access to legal helpline, and professional counselling.
 Financial support may also be available for those facing extreme hardship in the current circumstances.